shauryay7/xml2db_RestAPI/README.md

 This deletes the record from `yks_item` and also removes the associated `yks_item_img` via item_key.

 ---
+## Use this Query for else the code will give errors
 ```
 CREATE TABLE IF NOT EXISTS purchased_order (
     order_id INT AUTO_INCREMENT PRIMARY KEY,